Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 ![](/resources/docs/proget-cran-apikey-2.png){height="" width="50%"}

 Now, we'll add the feed to a local R environment.
-For the two methods detailed in [Step 3](#step-3), you will also need to enter your API key, in addition to the URL.
+For this you will need to enter your API key, in addition to the URL.

 For example, authenticating to http://proget.corp.local/cran/public-cran/ using the API key `abc12345` you would enter: